ethorne2/ethorne2/README.md

 - 👋 Hi, I’m @ethorne2
-- 👀 I’m interested in Web Development and Software Engineering
+- 👀 I’m interested in Web Development, Cyber Security and Software Engineering
 - 🌱 I’m currently learning Computer Science at Oregon State University
 - 💞️ I’m looking to collaborate on specialty projects regarding the outdoors and cats
 - 💻 I just participated in my first Hackathon in January 2022 & I think I might be hooked